Vanille-N/meander.typ/docs/main.typ

 #show-code("circle-hole")
 This results in the new subdivisions of containers below.
 #table(columns: (1fr, 1fr), stroke: none)[
-  #show-page("circle-hole-debug")
+  #show-page("circle-hole-debug", width: 6cm)
 ][
-  #show-page("circle-hole")
+  #show-page("circle-hole", width: 6cm)
 ]
 This enables in theory drawing arbitrary paragraph shapes.
+Note the high density of obstacles on the debug view above: this works here but we are getting close to the resolution limit of meander, so don't try to draw obstacles with a resolution too much lower than the normal line height.

 === As stacked rectangles

-If your shape is not convenient to express through a grid function, here are the other options available:
+If your shape is not convenient to express through a grid function, but has some horizontal or vertical regularity, here are some other suggestions:

+#table(columns: (1fr, 1fr), stroke: none, inset: (y: 2mm), align: center,
+  table.hline(stroke: gray),
+  show-page("contour-1", width: 5cm),
+  show-code("contour-1"),
+  table.hline(stroke: gray),
+  show-code("contour-2"),
+  show-page("contour-2", width: 5cm),
+  table.hline(stroke: gray),
+  show-page("contour-3", width: 5cm),
+  show-code("contour-3"),
+  table.hline(stroke: gray),
+  show-code("contour-4"),
+  show-page("contour-4", width: 5cm),
+  table.hline(stroke: gray),
+)

+To summarize,
 - `vert(div: _, fun)`: subdivide vertically in `div` sections,
   then `fun(x) = (top, bottom)` produces an obstacle between `top` and `bottom`.
 - `height(div: _, flush: _, fun)`: subdivide vertically in `div` sections,